supithcha/supithcha/README.md

 ## Hi there 👋 I'm Pub
 > Supithcha Jonghpoemwatthanaphon

-Software Engineering Student | [Faculty of ICT, Mahidol University](https://www.ict.mahidol.ac.th/), Mahidol University
+Software Engineering Student | [Faculty of ICT](https://www.ict.mahidol.ac.th/), Mahidol University

 ## 🖥️  Portfolio
 Check out my [portfolio website](https://supithcha.github.io/Portfolio/) ! to see some of my projects and learn more about me.